crlnvls/netfake/README.md

-# netfake
+# Netflix Clone

-A simple netlfix home page clone using React
+A simple Netflix home page clone using React.